Identification of taxon through classification with partial reject options: Model formulation

 Finally, we remark on the importance (or lack thereof) of taking rounding into account.
 Consider rounding a Gaussian trait $Y_{ijk}$ to $z_{ijk}\in \mathbb{Z}$ for some $k$, $i=1,\ldots,N$ and $j=1,\ldots,n_i$.
 Suppose we have no covariates and that $Y_{ijk} \sim N(m_{ik},\sigma_{ik}^2)$ for $j=1,\ldots,n_i$.
 An unbiased estimator of $m_{ik}$ is the average $\bar{Y}_{ik}$, whereas $\bar{Z}_{ik}$ is a biased estimator of $m_{ik}$.
-It is possible to quantify the size of the bias using $\sigma_k$ and the width of the rouding interval $\mathsf{w} = \eta\sigma_k$ \citep{tricker1984effects}.
-In short, the larger $\mathsf{w}$ is relative to $\sigma_k$, the larger the bias is, as measured by $\eta$.
-Already when $\sigma=\mathsf{w} = 1$, the bias is very small, and hence, unless we need an extremely precise mean estimate, the bias is small compared to the uncertainty of the parameter estimate.
+It is possible to quantify the size of the bias using $\sigma_k$ and the width of the rouding interval $\mathsf{w} = \eta_k\sigma_k$ \citep{tricker1984effects}.
+In short, the larger $\mathsf{w}$ is relative to $\sigma_k$, the larger the bias is, as measured by $\eta_k$.
+Already when $\sigma_k=\mathsf{w} = 1$, the bias is very small, and hence, unless an extremely precise mean estimate is needed, the bias is small compared to the uncertainty of the parameter estimate.
 Therefore, one might regard rounded values as true values, if the standard deviation of the trait that is rounded, is large enough.

-For full details on the derivation of exact estimators of the model parameters $\theta_i$ and the posterior weights $\omega_i$ and Monte Carlo appproximations thereof, we refer to Appendices \ref{real} and \ref{MCapp} respectively.
-To summarize, let $(x,\sfS)$ refer to a new obserservation, for which the trait vector $Y\in \sfS$ is obfuscated for traits $k\in K$.
-For each category $i$ we want to generate the set
+Let $(x,\sfS)$ refer to a new observation, for which the trait vector $Y \in \sfS$ is obfuscated for traits $k \in \sfK$.
+We refer to Appendices \ref{real} and \ref{MCapp} for full details on the derivation of exact estimators of the model parameters $\theta_i$ and posterior weights $\omega_i = \Prob(\sfS;x\mid \mathcal{D}_i^{\text{obs}})$ of category $i$, as well as Monte Carlo approximtions thereof.
+In brief, for each category $i$ we want to generate the set

 of $R_i$ blockwise Gibbs sampling iterates from the joint density